Sunday, July 12, 2020

 Hatsune Miku's design has been adapted into a Racing Queen version for each season since 2010.
 The following list is my personal ranking of each design from worst to best.
 All following photos are from the official Good Smile Racing website.

 This was an interesting year to say the least.
-It was Good Smile's first year with Mercedes yet it was Mercedes' last year with the SLS.
+It was Good Smile's first year with Mercedes-Benz yet it was Mercedes' last year campaigning with the gullwing-doored SLS AMG.
 It's most unfortunate that the beginning of this promising partnership kicked off with what I believe is the worst Racing Miku design.
 It doesn't look like her at all.
 The hair is far too spiky and something about the face is just off.

 Like 2015, this version suffers mainly by not really looking like how Hatsune Miku is depicted in other media.
 I think the orange suit is also throwing me off.